 Senior Research Associate

-During his Masters degree, he went to Málaga, Spain as a research assistant and helped carry out experiments on EEG waves training and control for Brain Computer Interfaces.
+During his Master’s degree, he went to Málaga, Spain, as a research assistant and helped carry out experiments on EEG waves training and control for brain computer interfaces.
 In 2009 he worked as an intern for Fatronik Tecnalia in the department of Neuroengineering in San Sebastian, Spain.
 His research focused on assistive technologies for elderly people.

 Adrien started working for IHMC as an exchange student in 2010 on a project called “Anthro-Centric Multisensory Interface for Sensory Augmentation of Telesurgery” (ACMISATS).
-He is also currently working on the exoskeleton project.
+He also is currently working on the exoskeleton project.

 His personal interests include organic farming, biking, and DIY electronics.